 - wages retained by you as part of the transfer will be recovered from your account, and you may be liable for the full value of the funds you received

 - details of your involvement may be shared with other banks, making the opening of another bank account difficult.

 This is where someone is persuaded to bank a cheque on behalf of someone else.

-This can be a new acquaintance, or friend of a friend, asks to bank a cheque, withdraw the funds and pay them.
+This can be when a new acquaintance, or friend of a friend, asks you to bank a cheque, withdraw the funds and pay them.
 A variation is when selling an item online, the buyer sends a cheque for a greater amount and asks you to forward or transfer back the excess amount.

 Although different scenarios the outcome is the same.
 The cheque normally bounces and the customer suffers the loss.

 Investment scams are better known as boiler room fraud due to the intense, high pressured sales techniques used to convince you to invest in worthless and or non existent shares.